top of page

 Ages 7–10: Growth Guidance

-At younger ages, appliances may help guide jaw development while growth is active.
+At younger ages, functional appliances may help guide jaw development while growth is still active.
+Early orthodontic treatment at this stage can:

-• Improve bite relationship early
+• Improve the bite relationship before permanent teeth fully erupt

 Ages 11–14: Braces Phase